 config/local_only = true

-The default value, true, shown above, disallows remote access; a value of false allows remote access.
+The default value, true, shown above, disallows remote access; a value of false allows remove access.
 See EXAMPLES.

 The FMRI svc:network/rpc/bind property group config contains the following property settings:

 Specifies that the TCP wrappers facility is used to control access to TCP services.
 The value true enables checking.
 The default value for enable_tcpwrappers is false.
 If the enable_tcpwrappers parameter is enabled, then all calls to rpcbind originating from non-local addresses are automatically wrapped by the TCP wrappers facility.
 The syslog facility code daemon is used to log allowed connections (using the info severity level) and denied traffic (using the warning severity level).
 See syslog.conf(4) for a description of syslog codes and severity levels.
 The Interface Stability of the TCP wrappers facility and its configuration files is Volatile.
 As the TCP wrappers facility is not controlled by Sun, intrarelease incompatibilities are not uncommon.
 See attributes(5).

 Specifies whether the TCP wrappers facility logs all calls orjust the denied calls.
 The default is false.
 This option has no effect if TCP wrappers are not enabled.